mendzmartin/FEMTISE.jl/README.md

 or check FEMTISE Package [GitHub Page](https://mendzmartin.github.io/FEMTISE.jl/) to see documentation.

 ## **Contact**
-Please, contact the project administrator [Méndez Martín](mailto:martinmendez@mi.unc.edu.ar) for any improve suggestion or questions about package use.
+Please, contact the project administrator [Mendez Martin](mailto:martinmendez@unc.edu.ar) for any improve suggestion or questions about package use.